C. University Policies

 Harassment, as a form of discrimination, is defined as verbal or physical conduct that is directed at an individual or group because of race, color, sex, religion, national origin, age, disability, citizenship, veteran status, sexual orientation, gender identity or gender expression when such conduct is sufficiently severe, pervasive, or persistent so as to have the purpose or effect of interfering with an individual’s or group’s academic or work performance; or of creating a hostile academic or work environment.
 Constitutionally protected expression cannot be considered harassment under this policy.

 Sexual harassment is a form of sex discrimination and includes unwelcome sexual advances, requests for sexual favors, verbal or physical conduct of a sexual nature when: (1) submission to such conduct is made either explicitly or implicitly a term or condition of employment or student status; (2) submission to or rejection of such conduct is used as a basis for evaluation in making personnel or academic decisions affecting that individual; or (3) such conduct has the purpose or effect of unreasonably interfering with an individual’s performance as an administrator, faculty member, staff or student, or creating an intimidating, hostile, or offensive environment.
-Sexual Violence which includes Intimate Partner Violence is a form of sexual harassment which includes sexual assault, sexual battery, sexual coercion, domestic violence, dating violence and stalking.
+Sexual Misconduct which includes Sexual Violence and Intimate Partner Violence is a form of sexual harassment which includes sexual assault, sexual battery, sexual coercion, domestic violence, dating violence and stalking.
 Sexual violence is a violation of the Texas Penal Code, UTSA policy, and Title IX of the Education Amendments of 1972.

-Behavior that could be considered sexual harassment includes but is not limited to: (1) physical contact of a sexual nature including touching, patting, hugging, or brushing against a person’s body; (2) acts of sexual violence; (3) explicit or implicit propositions or offers to engage in sexual activity; (4) comments of a sexual nature including sexually explicit statements, questions, jokes, or anecdotes; (5) remarks of a sexual nature about a person’s clothing or body; (6) remarks about sexual activity, speculation about sexual experience; (7) exposure to sexually oriented graffiti, pictures, posters, or materials; and/or (8) physical interference with or restriction of an individual’s movements.
+Behavior that could be considered sexual harassment includes but is not limited to: (1) physical contact of a sexual nature including touching, patting, hugging, or brushing against a person’s body; (2) acts of sexual violence and intimate partner violence; (3) explicit or implicit propositions or offers to engage in sexual activity; (4) comments of a sexual nature including sexually explicit statements, questions, jokes, or anecdotes; (5) remarks of a sexual nature about a person’s clothing or body; (6) remarks about sexual activity, speculation about sexual experience; (7) exposure to sexually oriented graffiti, pictures, posters, or materials; and/or (8) physical interference with or restriction of an individual’s movements.
 Such conduct is expressly prohibited and offenders are subject to disciplinary action.

 A person who believes that he or she has been subjected to discrimination or harassment, including sexual harassment in violation of this policy, may take action through an informal resolution process or a formal complaint process, or both.
 However, the informal resolution process cannot be used for complaints of sexual violence.
 The informal resolution and formal complaint resolution process described in this policy are not mutually exclusive and neither is required as a precondition for choosing the other; however, they cannot both be used at the same time.

 The informal resolution process may be used as a prelude or an alternative to filing a formal complaint.
 Informal resolution may be an appropriate choice where the conduct is not of a serious or repetitive nature and disciplinary action is not required to remedy the situation.
-No formal investigation is involved in the informal resolution process except as determined by the Office of Equal Opportunity Services.
+No formal investigation is involved in the informal resolution process except as determined by the EOS.
 Assistance is provided in an attempt to resolve possible discrimination if the individual does not wish to file a formal complaint.
 Such assistance includes: (1) strategies for the individual to effectively inform the offending party that his or her behavior is offensive and should cease; (2) action by an appropriate University official to stop the offensive conduct; or (3) modification of the situation in which the offensive conduct occurred.
 However, the University may take more formal action to ensure an environment is free of discrimination.
 EOS will document informal resolutions and retain such documentation.

 (This complaint procedure also constitutes the grievance procedure for complaints alleging unlawful sex discrimination required under Title IX of the Education Amendments of 1972 .
 As used herein, “complaint” is synonymous with “grievance.”)

-UTSA encourages any person who believes that he or she has been subjected to discrimination to immediately report the incident to his or her supervisor, the Office of Equal Opportunity Services, Human Resources, or Student Conduct and Community Standards.
+UTSA encourages any person who believes that he or she has been subjected to discrimination to immediately report the incident to his or her supervisor, the EOS, Human Resources, or Student Conduct and Community Standards.
 The complainant will be advised of the procedures for filing a formal complaint of discrimination.
 Complaints should be filed as soon as possible after the conduct giving rise to the complaint within 30 days after the event occurred.
 In the case of a currently enrolled student, if the last day for filing a complaint falls prior to the end of the academic semester in which the alleged violation occurred, then the complaint may be filed within thirty (30) calendar days after the end of that semester.
 Complaints involving sexual violence do not have to be reported within the 30 day window, but should be reported as soon as possible.

 In order to initiate the investigation process, the complainant should submit a signed, written statement setting out the details of the conduct that is the subject of the complaint, including the complainant’s name, signature, and contact information; the name of the person directly responsible for the alleged violation; a detailed description of the conduct or event that is the basis of the alleged violation; the date(s) and location(s) of the occurrence(s); the names of any witnesses to the occurrence(s); the resolution sought; and any documents or information relevant to the complaint.
 While an investigation may begin on the basis of an oral complaint, the complainant is strongly encouraged to file a written complaint.
 Complaint forms are located on the Office of Equal Opportunity Services website.

-Within ten (10) working days of receipt of a complaint, the Office of Equal Opportunity Services may either dismiss the complaint or authorize an investigation.
+Within ten (10) working days of receipt of a complaint, the EOS may either dismiss the complaint or authorize an investigation.
 A complaint may be dismissed if the facts alleged would not constitute discrimination; the complaint fails to allege facts relevant to discrimination; or the appropriate resolution or remedy has already been achieved or offered and rejected.
 If a complaint will not be investigated, EOS will notify the complainant to explain the reason for the dismissal and inform the complainant that, within fifteen (15) working days of the notification, he or she may appeal the decision not to proceed with a complaint investigation to the Chief Legal Officer, explaining why the decision was in error.
 A response will be sent in twenty (20) working days from receipt of the appeal.
 The Chief Legal Officer’s decision is final.

 As part of the investigation process, the accused individual will receive a copy of the complaint and allowed a reasonable time to respond in writing.
 The complainant and accused individual may present documents or information believed to be relevant to the complaint.
 Any persons who may have relevant information will be interviewed and such interviews will be appropriately documented.
 The investigation will be conducted as soon as possible and, upon completion of the investigation, a written report will be issued.
 The report shall include: a recommendation of whether a violation of the policy occurred, an analysis of the facts discovered during the investigation, any relevant evidence, and recommended disciplinary action if a violation of the policy occurred.
 The report will be sent to the appropriate vice president who has authority over the respondent, and a copy will be provided to the complainant and the respondent.
 Title IX complaints for student on student sexual harassment will be provided to the Dean of Students for disposition.